Meet our Team

 Director-at-Large

 Cassandra Chalifoux is a proud Mi’kmaq woman from the Indian Head Clan of the Qalipu Mi’kmaq First Nation.
-She has lived in Lethbridge and the surrounding area for the last 14 years.
-Her Indian name is Sspopiiaki which means turtle woman and stands for Motherhood, Wisdom, Patience, and Longevity in the Blackfoot culture and was gifted to her in summer of 2024.
+She has lived in Lethbridge and the surrounding area for the past 14 years.
+Her Indian name, Sspopiiaki (Turtle Woman), gifted to her in the summer of 2024, symbolizes Motherhood, Wisdom, Patience, and Longevity in the Blackfoot culture.

-Engagement Officer for Native Counselling Services of Alberta.
-She runs the Lethbridge Indigenous Sharing Network, where she works diligently to bring organizations together to support the needs of the Indigenous population in and around Lethbridge.
+Cassandra has spent the last three years working closely with the Urban Indigenous population as the Community Engagement Officer for Native Counselling Services of Alberta.
+In this role, she runs the Lethbridge Indigenous Sharing Network, bringing organizations together to support the needs of the Indigenous population in and around Lethbridge.

-She has also volunteered her time to the Reconciliation Lethbridge Advisory Committee with the City of Lethbridge, which worked toward fostering reconciliation between the people and the City of Lethbridge, and volunteered to help many different organizations with their events around the city.
+She has also dedicated her time to volunteer work, including serving on the Reconciliation Lethbridge Advisory Committee with the City of Lethbridge, fostering reconciliation between the community and the city, and supporting numerous local events and initiatives aimed at strengthening Indigenous and community connections.